 As mentioned above, there are two tools currently under development that will soon be tested in real-life pilots: the Ecommerce-SSI Bridge and the Immutable Audit Trail Tool.

 The first is a Self-Sovereign Identity Ecommerce-SSI Bridge.
-The Bridge provides a set of APIs for Issuers to export Verifiable Credentials (VCs) to a credential wallet (i.e., a customer app) and for Verifiers to receive VCs and to verify their authenticity, i.e., that the Issuer is a recognised organisation and that the credential was actually issued to the wallet owner (i.e., a customer).
-Credentials are rooted on a decentralised Identity (or DID in W3C jargon).
-Underneath the Bridge there is the IOTA Identity implementation.
+The Bridge provides a set of APIs for Issuers to export Verifiable Credentials (VCs) to a credential wallet (i.e., a customer app) and for Verifiers to receive VCs and to verify their authenticity, i.e., that the Issuer is a recognized organization and that the credential was actually issued to the wallet owner (i.e., a customer).
+Credentials are rooted in a decentralized identity (or DID in W3C jargon).
+Underneath the Bridge, there is the IOTA Identity implementation.

-Among other use cases, the IOTA Foundation is considering verifying identities and credentials of organisations (i.e., an authorised seller of medical devices) and products when sold on an e-commerce website.
+Among other use cases, the IOTA Foundation is considering verifying the identities and credentials of organizations (i.e., authorized sellers of medical devices) and products when sold on an e-commerce website.
 This will help to remove the friction for Small and Medium Enterprises to access e-commerce marketplaces, maintain their security and be trusted by customers, which is one of the main objectives of the ENSURESEC project.

-Our tool is well aligned with the recent EU announcement for a digital wallet and decentralised identity network.
+Our tool is well aligned with the recent EU announcement for a digital wallet and decentralized identity network.

 Immutable Audit Trail Tool

 The Immutable Audit Trail tool provides an API GW (gateway) towards the IOTA ledger that allows e-commerce systems to publish and subscribe to threat information.
 The ledger guarantees immutability while the IOTA Streams framework allows access control.
-The SSI Bridge is used to establish and verify the identity of parties authorised to write and read such information, thus guaranteeing integrity of its source and avoiding misuse.
-All without the need of a central IdM (Identity Management System) and IAM (Identity Access Manager), which might easily become subject to cyber attacks themselves.
+The SSI Bridge is used to establish and verify the identity of parties authorized to write and read such information, thus guaranteeing the integrity of its source and avoiding misuse.
+All without the need for a central IdM (Identity Management System) and IAM (Identity Access Manager), which might easily become subject to cyber-attacks themselves.

-More details on the tools, tested use cases and APIs will be made available in a future and more technically detailed blog post.
+More details on the tools, tested use cases and APIs will be made available in a future blog post.